prescode/open-fda-data-pipeline/README.md

 ```shell
 ./setup.sh
 ```
-The shell script will create a virtual python environment, install all the necessary dependencies, then package the dependencies along with the function python file and create a package.zip file ready to be deployed to AWS Lambda.
+The shell script will create a virtual python environment, install all the necessary dependencies, then package the dependencies along with the function python file and create a `package.zip` file ready to be deployed to AWS Lambda.
 The virtual environment and setup directory will be cleaned up after the process is complete.

 ### Deploying / Publishing

-1. Create Lambda function
+1. Create Lambda function via CLI or console
 2. Upload `package.zip`
 3. Update